 We gather information from multiple sources:

-- We will review the questionnaires and reports provided parents/carers and school
+• We will review the questionnaires and reports provided by parents/carers and school

-- A parent/carer interview will be completed to gather the developmental and background history, as well as current information about how a child is doing, with a particular focus on their social communication and interaction skills as well as any repetitive behaviours and their interests.
+• A parent/carer interview will be completed to gather the developmental and background history, as well as current information about how a child is doing, with a particular focus on their social communication and interaction skills as well as behaviours and interests aligned with the autistic experience.

-- The child will be offered an observational assessment.
+• The child/young person will be offered an observational assessment.
 The assessment may involve the young person chatting with a clinician and completing some tasks.
-Sometimes the assessment may involve the child and parent playing some games and interacting, whilst the clinician/s observe.
-We expect young people to be anxious in a lot of these assessments.
+Sometimes the assessment may involve the child/young person and parent playing some games and interacting, whilst the clinician/s observe.
+We anticipate that children/young people may feel anxious about/in these appointments.
 We don’t want to do anything to distress them and if they cannot manage then we will make another plan about gathering the information in a different way.
-This is also the case for young people with selective mutism where we adapt the assessment to help them as much as possible.
+This is also the case for children/young people with selective mutism where we adapt the assessment to help them as much as possible.
 If you have any concerns when we come to book your assessment, please let us know and we will make any adaptations we can.

-- We try to give feedback on the day where possible.
+• We try to give feedback as soon as possible following completion of the autism assessment.
 If we have not been able to reach a conclusion we will make a plan with you to gather further information.
 We also aim to provide the report to families within 4 weeks.

 How do I have the conversation about autism with my child?